Supernova neutrinos: Production

 Supernova neutrinos are produced when a massive star collapses at the end of its life, ejecting its outer mantle in an explosion.
 Wilson's delayed neutrino explosion mechanism has been used for 30 years to explain core collapse supernova.

 Near the end of life, a massive star is made up of onion-layered shells of elements with an iron core.
 During the early stage of the collapse, electron neutrinos are created through electron-capture on protons bound inside iron-nuclei:

 The above reaction produces neutron-rich nuclei, leading to neutronization of the core.
 Therefore, this is known as the neutronization phase.
 Some of these nuclei undergo beta-decay and produce anti-electron neutrinos:

 The above processes reduce the core energy and its lepton density.
 Hence, the electron degeneracy pressure is unable to stabilize the stellar core against the gravitational force, and the star collapses.
 When the density of the central region of collapse exceeds ×10^12 g/cm3, the diffusion time of neutrinos exceeds the collapse time.
-Therefore, the neutrinos became trapped inside the core.
+Therefore, the neutrinos become trapped inside the core.
 When the central region of the core reaches nuclear densities (~ 1014 g/cm3), the nuclear pressure causes the collapse to deaccelerate.
 This generates a shock wave in the outer core (region of iron core), which triggers the supernova explosion.
 The trapped electron neutrinos are released in the form of neutrino burst in the first tens of milliseconds.
 It is found from simulations that the neutrino burst and iron photo-disintegration weaken the shock wave within milliseconds of propagation through the iron core.
 The weakening of the shock wave results in mass infall, which forms a neutron star.
 This is known as the accretion phase and lasts between few tens to few hundreds of milliseconds.
 The high-density region traps neutrinos.
 When the temperature reaches 10 MeV, thermal photons generate electron–positron pairs.
 Neutrinos and antineutrinos are created through weak-interaction of electron–positron pairs:

-The luminosity of electron flavor is significantly higher than the non-electron ones.
+The luminosity of electron flavor is significantly higher than for non-electrons.
 As the neutrino temperature rises in the compressionally heated core, neutrinos energize the shock wave through charged current reactions with free nucleons:

 When the thermal pressure created by neutrino heating increases above the pressure of the infalling material, the stalled shock wave is rejuvenated, and neutrinos are released.
 The neutron star cools down as the neutrino-pair production and neutrino release continues.
-Therefore, it is known as cooling phase.
-Luminosity of different neutrino and antineutrino species are roughly the same.
-Supernova neutrino luminosity drops significantly after several tens of seconds.
+Therefore, it is known as the cooling phase.
+The Luminosities of different neutrino and antineutrino species are roughly the same.
+The supernova neutrino luminosity drops significantly after several tens of seconds.